brittanyrw/theaterlog/README.md

-# Broadway in CSS
+# TheaterLog

-Broadway in CSS is a theater show tracker.
+TheaterLog is a theater show tracker.
 This web application tracks all of the musicals and plays that I have seen live since 2010.
-The tracker is built using Vue.js and the theater illustration that houses the show directory is created using only CSS.
+The tracker is built using Vue.js.

 Demo: [demo link here]